email alerts

 Professionals and Volunteers: a Declaration of Interdependence

-One score and seventeen years ago, forest preserve staff and volunteers launched an experiment in “participatory democracy.”
-Its energy led to the rise of stewards, the hiring of professional land managers, perhaps 10,000 acres of increasingly successful ecosystem restoration in Cook County, and vastly more outside Cook.
+One score and seventeen years ago, in 1977 actually, forest preserve staff and volunteers launched an experiment in “participatory democracy.”
+Its energy fueled the rise of steward communities, the hiring of professional land managers, and resulted in tens of thousands of acres of rich, restored habitats and their biodiversity.

 Hand pollenating an orchid on the federal endangered list: Daniel Suarez (right) started as a volunteer, learned from volunteers, and became a professional.
 Lisa Musgrave (left) has long been a lead volunteer.
 Staff people often change jobs.
 Volunteers can be crucial to continuity.

-What makes for a productive relationship between professionals and volunteers?
-How much harm does a dysfunctional relationship cause?
-From the beginning of the rise of volunteers in 1977, some staff admired and empowered the stewards.
-But there were also bureaucrats who reacted with territoriality and aggression.
+What makes for the most productive relationship between professionals and volunteers?
+From the beginning of the rise of volunteer stewards in 1977, some staff admired and empowered them.
+But some bureaucrats reacted with territoriality and aggression.

-A "Land Audit" designed and conducted by 80 volunteers and professionals (acting as volunteers) inspired the Cook FP board to upgrade its ecological management staff and program - dramatically.
-Planning team, all acting as volunteers here, from left, Julie Mason (Will County FP), Wayne Lampa (former head ecologist of DuPage), Joe Neumann (Palos volunteer steward), Jean Sellar (Army Corps), Barbara Hill (Poplar Steward volunteer steward, advocate), and Linda Masters (Somme volunteer and pro with Openlands).
+A "Land Audit" designed and conducted by 80 volunteers and professionals (acting as volunteers) inspired the Cook County Forest Preserve board to upgrade its ecological management staff and program - dramatically.
+Planning team, all acting as volunteers here, from left, Julie Mason (Will County FP), Wayne Lampa (former head ecologist of DuPage), Joe Neumann (Palos volunteer steward), Jean Sellar (Army Corps), Barbara Hill (Poplar Creek, volunteer steward, advocate), and Linda Masters (Somme volunteer and pro with Openlands).
 The study was released by Friends of the Forest Preserves (at the time an entirely volunteer organization).

 Among the volunteers too, there has been a divide.
 The principal volunteer leaders have always had a “we can work with you” approach.
 But others saw protest and criticism as a basic environmentalist tool.

-The Forest Preserves of Cook County were born as something different from regular government.
+Both the Forest Preserves and the Nature Preserves were born as something different from regular government.
 They depended on a long vision and supportive public.
-The current redesign of the system tests whether that vision will endure.
 Currently there are steadily increasing numbers of staff and hundreds of core volunteers, most of whom support each other.
-Yet, there are also destructive conflicts.

 PROFESSIONALS

-• Restoration staffs of forest preserves and partner government agencies
+• Restoration staffs of many forest preserves, Illinois state conservation agencies, and other partner government agencies

 • Elected officials

 • Entrepreneurs who work by contract.
-(The field of restoration contractors didn’t exist when we started.
-Now many companies benefit from annual multi-million dollar restoration budgets in the Chicago region.)
+(The field of restoration contractors didn’t exist in 1977.
+Now many companies benefit from annual multi-million dollar restoration budgets in the Chicago region alone.)

 • Associated academics, writers, artists, and teachers